Skip to content

 Args:

-optical (xr.Dataset): The xarray Dataset containing the spectral bands.
+optical (xr.Dataset): Dataset containing spectral bands:

 Returns:

-EXG = 2 x Green - Red - Blue
+Formula: EXG = 2 * Green - Red - Blue

 References: